 In all cases academy schools MUST consult their Multi Academy Trust boards and seek advice and guidance from the Education and Skills Funding Agency (ESFA) before taking action.

-\The Department for Education publication 'Governance Handbook' provides further information and guidance which should be read alongside this Local Authority document.
+The Department of Education publication 'Academy trust governance guide - Guidance - GOV.UK (www.gov.uk)' provides further information and guidance for academies which should be read alongside this Local Authority document.